 Who is required to get the immigration medical exam?

 This is required for all those filing Form I-485, Application to Register Permanent Residence or Adjust Status.

 What kind of doctor do I have to see?

 If you are in the United States and applying, you need to have a civil surgeon perform the medical exam.
 USCIS determines these civil surgeons.
 If you are overseas and applying, you need to see a panel physical authorized by the United States Department of State (DHS).
-You can locate a doctor near you (in the U.S.) by clicking here.
+You can easily locate a doctor near you (in the U.S.).